 GradDipCS 12 credits

 MA Christian Studies 21 credits

 MA Theo Studies 30 credits

 MALTS 24 credits

-MDiv 45 credits
+MDiv 42 credits

 ThM 18 credits

 Residency is defined as study pursued on the Vancouver campus in Fall, Winter, or Summer term.
-Distance Education courses do not fulfill the residency requirement.
-However, you can complete approximately one-third of your program by Distance Education.
-See the Limits on Courses Taken Through Distance Education below.
+Courses taken online do not fulfill the residency requirement.
+However, you can complete approximately one-half of your program by Online Courses.
+See the Limits on Courses Taken Through Online Courses below.

-If you intend both to transfer credits from another institution and to take courses by Distance Education, we advise you to plan carefully to ensure that you meet the residency requirement.
+If you intend both to transfer credits from another institution and to take courses online, we advise you to plan carefully to ensure that you meet the residency requirement.